rockettheme/docs/Docs/grav/themes/acronym/INDEX.md

 Introduction
 -----

-Acronym is a template straight out of the future.
+Acronym is a theme straight out of the future.
 Featuring a customizable animated background, beautifully bold Headerlicious particle, and the exclusive Owl Cards.
 This is the perfect theme for artists, photographers, blogs, and more.

 ![](assets/acronym.jpeg)